 or possibly even an expressed warranty, based on something the retailer

 youve seen.
 But in the event of a dispute, life will be simpler if you

 If your retailer does not offer a standard written warranty, ask the salesperson

-to write onto your sales ticket warranty language like that we give you
+to write onto your sales ticket warranty language similar to what appears

 here.
 Or bring a copy of

 that statement with you and ask the salesperson to sign it.
-When special-ordering
+When special

-upholstered furniture, inquire whether the manufacturer guarantees that
+ordering upholstered furniture, find out whether the manufacturer guarantees

-the fabric pattern will match from base to seat to back (a point where
+that the fabric pattern will match from base to seat to back (where manufacturers

-manufacturers often come up short).
-If it does, note this on the sales
+often fall short).
+If it does, note it on the sales slip.

-Although we recommend getting your rights in writing, we feel less
+Although we recommend getting your rights stated in writing, we feel less

-strongly

-about written language on warranties than about other types of language
+strongly about written language on warranties than about other types of

-discussed belowbecause with furniture defects legal rights are not usually
+language discussed belowbecause with furniture defects, legal rights are

-the main issue.
+not usually the main issue.
 In consumer complaints concerning such defects,

-retailers

-generally acknowledge an obligation to provide defect-free goods.
+retailers generally acknowledge an obligation to provide defect-free goods.

-Conflicts

-usually arise over whether the defect is material, whether it was caused
+Conflicts usually arise over whether the defect is material, whether it

-by the customer, and how quickly the retailer should act on it.
+was caused by the customer, and how quickly the retailer should act on

-There are several steps you can take to minimize problems
+You can take several steps to minimize problems